Yandina, Queensland: Attractions

 Yandina is the home to the Buderim Ginger Factory (26.5556°S 152.9593°E) and Nutworks (26.5545°S 152.9615°E).

 Yandina Historic House is a local history museum and visitor information centre at 3 Pioneer Road (26.5579°S 152.9595°E).
 It is leased from the Sunshine Coast Council and operated by the Yandina & District Historical Society.

 Transport

+Yandina is located off the Bruce Highway section of exit 215.
 Yandina Station on the Nambour and Gympie North Line has passenger train services to Brisbane.
+Route 631 services Yandina for buses connecting Noosa Junction and Nambour.

 In popular culture

 Peter Carey describes the Yandina of 1972 in his novel His Illegal Self.